 For aioli, with a blender:

-- In a high speed blender, combine garlic, lemon juice, lemon zest, and egg yolks.
+- In a high speed blender, combine garlic, lemon juice, lemon zest, and egg yolks (or aquafaba).
 Mix on a medium speed until well combined.

 - Slowly pour olive oil through the hole in the blender lid.
 Continue blending until the aioli becomes creamy and slightly fluffy.